Milo175/UTMB-Analysis-Pommeret/README.md

 ## Exploratory Data Analysis
 [> back to table of contents](#table-of-contents)

+- Link to the MySQL Script used for the EDA: [MySQL File](SQL-Scripts/EDA/MySQL%20-%20UTMB%20-%20EDA.sql)

 ### 1. **Best and Worst Finish**: Identify the athlete’s best and worst race results.